isomerpages/nlb-reference/_launch-running-the-business/Launch and Stay on Course/Using disruptive technology to boost your business.md

 Thunderbird School of Global Management and Arizona State University.
-“Disruptive Innovation and the Business Models That Make Them Successful.”Accessed 19 September 2022,
+“Disruptive Innovation and the Business Models That Make Them Successful.”
+Accessed 19 September 2022,